Home About Projects Gridia

 }

 Once I realized that the deadlock did not happen when condition variables were not used, I was able to create a small reproduction that resulted in a deadlock via Emscripten but not when building for Mac.
-I reported the bug to SDL, and even proposed a patch to improve the fake recursive mutex code, (at least, it fixed my deadlock) but it turns out that mixing condtion variables and recursive mutexes is a very bad idea, and in general is impossible to get right.
+I reported the bug to SDL, and even proposed a patch to improve the fake recursive mutex code, (at least, it fixed my deadlock) but it turns out that mixing condition variables and recursive mutexes is a very bad idea, and in general is impossible to get right.

 Eventually I realized it was odd that Emscripten doesn't support recursive mutexes.
 And sure enough, after writing a quick sample program, I determined it actually does support them.
 Turns out the problem was in SDL's header configuration for Emscripten not specifiying that recursive mutexes are supported.